sslover/designing-for-data-personalization/syllabus.md

     * Where does the user encounter this application or experience?
     * Do you need to get any data from the user?
 How would you do that?
     * What are some key design decisions?
+    * What is the key user interaction?
+How does it work technically?
     * Are there are any privacy concerns?
 Data Limitations?
 How would you overcome these?

 It is up to you how to present it - a series of sketches, mockups, wireframes, or a basic prototype.